TERMS AND CONDITIONS

 16.1.2 (e) Except in the case of an act or omission done with intent to cause damage or recklessly and with knowledge that damage would probably result, our liability, in the case of damage to checked baggage, shall be limited to 250 (two hundred and fifty) gold francs per kilogram, and, in the case of damage to Unchecked Baggage, shall be limited to 5000 (five thousand) gold francs per kilogram per passenger, provided that if in accordance with applicable law, different limits of liability are applicable, such different limits shall apply.
 If the weight of the baggage is not recorded on the baggage check, it is presumed that the total weight of the checked baggage does not exceed the applicable free baggage allowance for the class of carriage concerned.
-If in the case of checked baggage a higher value is declared in writing pursuant to an excess valuation facility, our liability shall be limited to such higher declared value.
+If in the case of checked baggage a higher value is declared, accepted by us and payment made, our liability shall be limited to such higher declared value.

 16.1.2 (f) Except where other specific provision is made in these conditions, if we are liable to you, we will compensate you for all losses and costs which you can prove you directly incurred as a result in accordance with the applicable law, but we will not, in any circumstance, be liable for:

 (i) Any losses or costs not reasonably foreseeable by us at the time the contract of carriage was concluded;

 (ii) Any losses or costs caused otherwise and by our breach of contract or breach of duty, to you;

 (iii) Any loss of profits or business losses;

 (iv) Any losses which indirectly flowed from the breach of contract or breach of duty to you; and